2 euro coin

 The 2 euro coin (€2) is the highest-value euro coin and has been used since the introduction of the euro (in its cash form) in 2002.
-The coin is used in 22 countries (with 20 legally adopting it) with a collective population of about 341 million.
 The coin is made of two alloys: the inner part of nickel brass, the outer part of copper-nickel.
 All coins have a common reverse side and country-specific national sides.
 The coin has been used since 2002, with the present common side design dating from 2007.

-The €2 coin is the euro coin subject to legal-tender commemorative issues and hence there is a large number of national sides, including three issues of identical commemorative sides by all eurozone members.
+The €2 coin is the euro coin subject to legal-tender commemorative issues and hence there is a large number of national sides, including five issues of identical commemorative sides by all eurozone members.

 History

-The coin dates from 2002, when euro coins and notes were introduced in the 12-member eurozone and its related territories.
+The coin dates from 2002, when euro coins and notes were introduced in the then 12-member eurozone and its related territories.
+Despite this, the coins of some countries were issued beginning in 1999.
 The common side was designed by Luc Luycx, a Belgian artist who won a Europe-wide competition to design the new coins.
 The designs of the one- and two-euro coins were intended to show the European Union (EU) as a whole with the then-15 countries more closely joined together than on the 10 to 50-cent coins (the 1-cent to 5-cent coins showed the EU as one, though intending to show its place in the world).

-The national sides, then 15 (eurozone plus Monaco, San Marino and the Vatican who could mint their own) were each designed according to national competitions, though to specifications which applied to all coins such as the requirement of including twelve stars.
-National designs were not allowed to change until the end of 2008, unless a monarch (whose portrait usually appears on the coins) dies or abdicates.
-This happened in Monaco and the Vatican City, resulting in three new designs in circulation (the Vatican had an interim design until the new Pope was selected).
-National designs have seen some changes due to a new rule stating that national designs should include the name of the issuing country (neither Finland and Belgium show a country name, and hence have made minor changes).
+The national sides, then 15 (eurozone and Monaco, San Marino and the Vatican who could mint their own), were each designed according to national competitions, though to specifications which applied to all coins such as the requirement of including twelve stars (see euro coins for more).
+National designs were not allowed to change until the end of 2008, unless a monarch (whose portrait usually appears on the coins) died or abdicated.
+This happened in Monaco and the Vatican City resulting in three new designs in circulation (the Vatican had an interim sede vacante design until the new Pope was elected).
+However, starting in 2007, some national designs underwent minor changes due to regulations requiring national designs to meet a series of specifications.

-In 2004 the commemorative coins were allowed to be minted in six states (a short interim period was set aside so citizens could get used to the new currency).
+In 2004, the very first €2 commemorative coin was issued by Greece to celebrate the Olympic Games in Athens in 2004.
 By 2007 nearly all states had issued a commemorative issue, and the first eurozone-wide commemorative was issued to celebrate the Treaty of Rome.